vath-21/TDSPROJ2/happiness/README.md

 # Data Analysis Report

-**Generated on:** 2024-12-12 01:00:00
+**Generated on:** 2024-12-12 14:36:51

 ## Story of the Analysis
-### Data Story: Understanding the World Through Happiness and Well-Being Metrics

-#### 1. Description of the Dataset

-In our quest to understand the intricate relationships between various socio-economic factors and the overall well-being of countries worldwide, we conducted an analysis using a comprehensive dataset consisting of 2,363 rows and 11 columns.
-The dataset encapsulates key indicators such as 'Life Ladder', which signifies subjective well-being; 'Log GDP per capita', indicative of economic performance; and 'Social support', reflecting community and societal engagement, among other factors.
-Each entry is tied to a specific country and year, allowing for temporal and geographical comparisons in assessing happiness and quality of life across the globe.

-#### 2. Explanation of the Analyses

-To derive meaningful insights from this dataset, we performed several analytical methods, each designed to peel back the layers of complexity inherent in the interactions among the variables:

-- **Outlier Detection:** We systematically examined the dataset for anomalies that deviate significantly from other observations.
-This step was crucial in ensuring that our findings remained robust and not skewed by erratic data points.

-- **Correlation Analysis:** We evaluated the relationships between the various metrics to determine how closely they are connected.
-This analysis utilized correlation coefficients to quantify the degree of association, laying the groundwork for understanding which factors may influence subjective well-being.

-- **Clustering:** By employing clustering techniques, we identified patterns and groupings among countries based on the attributes in the dataset.
-This technique helped us discover natural segments within the data that exhibit similar characteristics, ultimately pointing toward converging experiences of happiness and well-being.

-- **Normality Tests:** Given that many analysis methods assume a normal distribution of data, we rigorously tested each column in our dataset for normality.
-This was vital for ensuring that subsequent analyses would yield accurate and reliable results.

-#### 3. Key Insights from the Findings

-Our analyses unveiled several critical insights:

-- **Distribution Insights:** All analyzed columns — from 'year' to 'Life Ladder' — significantly deviate from normal distributions, indicated by p-values of 0.000.
-This highlights the need for careful interpretation when applying statistical models that assume normality.

-- **Outlier Detection Results:** The results revealed the presence of multiple outliers:
-    - 'Life Ladder' contained 2 outliers.
-    - 'Log GDP per capita' had 3.
-    - 'Social support' showed 23.
-    - And so forth, with 'Perceptions of corruption' showcasing the highest at 34 outliers.

-These outliers may warrant further investigation to understand the anomalies in real-world context or to identify exceptional circumstances in those countries.

-- **Correlation Heatmap:** The correlation heatmap visualized the interconnections among the metrics, revealing that higher 'Social support' and 'Freedom to make life choices' positively correlates with increased 'Life Ladder' scores, while several metrics such as 'Generosity' and 'Perceptions of corruption' yield more complex relationships.

-- **Clustering Visualization:** The clustering analysis highlighted distinct groups of countries that shared similar happiness and well-being profiles, paving the way for tailored policy recommendations for each cluster.

-#### 4. Implications and Actionable Recommendations

-The implications of these findings are profound and span various sectors.
-Firstly, governments and policymakers should focus on enhancing societal support systems, as evidenced by the correlation between 'Social support' and happiness metrics.

-To address the outliers identified, it is essential to delve deeper into the factors impacting those unique cases.
-For instance, nations exhibiting extreme 'Perceptions of corruption' might benefit from transparency initiatives and anti-corruption campaigns to foster trust and improve overall well-being.

-Furthermore, fostering an environment that empowers 'Freedom to make life choices' can considerably enhance life satisfaction across populations.
-Initiatives aimed at ensuring personal freedoms, whether through economic or social policy reforms, will likely resonate positively in the 'Life Ladder' outcomes.

-Lastly, leveraging the clustering insights could help tailor specific programs that meet the diverse needs of countries grouped together by similar characteristics.
-By doing so, we can promote best practices, share resources, and drive collaborative strategies toward improving well-being on a global scale.

-In conclusion, our exploration underscores the intricate web connecting socio-economic indicators and happiness, urging a decisive move towards informed policymaking and community initiatives that resonate within the framework of well-being.
+## Data Story: Analyzing Well-being Indicators Across Countries

+### 1. Dataset Overview:
+The dataset under analysis comprises 2,363 rows and 11 columns, providing a wealth of information on various well-being indicators across different countries.
+These indicators encompass subjective measures, such as the ‘Life Ladder,’ as well as concrete factors like economic metrics, social cohesion, and overall health.
+The columns included are:

+- **Country name**
+- **Year**
+- **Life Ladder** (a subjective well-being measure)
+- **Log GDP per capita**
+- **Social support**
+- **Healthy life expectancy at birth**
+- **Freedom to make life choices**
+- **Generosity**
+- **Perceptions of corruption**
+- **Positive affect**
+- **Negative affect**

+This dataset enables a comprehensive view into how these factors interplay to shape the well-being of populations around the globe.

+### 2. Analysis Breakdown:
+In our pursuit to identify patterns and insights within this dataset, we performed four key analyses:

+- **Outlier Detection:** We employed statistical techniques to identify data points that deviate significantly from the norm.
+This process helps us pinpoint potentially erroneous data and significant events that could skew overall analyses.

+- **Correlation Analysis:** Utilizing Pearson correlation coefficients, we examined the relationships between all included variables.
+This statistical measure allows us to determine the strength and direction of relationships, offering insights into how different factors relate to well-being.

+- **Clustering:** We applied clustering algorithms to categorize countries based on similarities in their well-being indicators.
+This technique aids in uncovering natural groupings among nations, enabling better understanding and comparison.

+- **Normality Test:** We conducted normality tests (specifically the Shapiro-Wilk test) to assess whether the distributions of various indicators conformed to a normal distribution.
+This test is crucial for determining the appropriateness of certain statistical analyses.

+### 3. Key Insights:
+The analysis yielded several critical findings:

+- **Non-Normal Distributions:** All key columns, including ‘year’ and various well-being indicators such as ‘Life Ladder’ and ‘Log GDP per capita,’ do not follow a normal distribution (all p-values reported at 0.000).
+This indicates that the underlying data may be heavily skewed or contain outliers, which is critical for future analyses and interpretations.

+- **Outlier Identification:** Notable outliers were detected across various metrics:
+  - ‘Life Ladder’ has 2 outliers,
+  - ‘Log GDP per capita’ has 3,
+  - ‘Social support’ has a significant 23,
+  - Various other indicators, such as ‘Generosity’ and ‘Perceptions of corruption,’ also have notable outliers, indicating significant deviations in those metrics.

+- **Correlation Dynamics:** The correlation heatmap (refer to correlation_heatmap.png) reveals intricate links between different indicators.
+For instance, higher ‘Log GDP per capita’ often correlates with greater ‘Social support’ and an increased ‘Life Ladder,’ suggesting a strong economic connection to perceived well-being.

+- **Clustering Visualization:** The clustering analysis (illustrated in clustering_visualization.png) formed distinct groups of countries based on their well-being scores, indicating potential cultural or economic trends that could inform policy.

+### 4. Implications and Actionable Recommendations:
+The implications of these findings are profound:

+1. **Targeted Interventions:** Countries showing significant outlier behavior in areas like ‘Social support’ should be examined closely.
+It may indicate areas where governmental or non-profit interventions could help to mitigate social inequality.

+2. **Economic Policies:** Nations with poor scores in ‘Life Ladder’ alongside favorable economic indicators should explore policies aimed at addressing quality of life beyond GDP metrics, perhaps enhancing social welfare programs or healthcare.

+3. **Further Research:** The non-normal distributions suggest the need for more robust statistical models or transformations of the data to better understand the dynamics at play.
+Further qualitative research could provide context around these metrics.

+4. **Cross-Cultural Learning:** Countries within similar clusters could benefit from sharing best practices, learning from each other’s successes and failures regarding enhancing citizen well-being.

+In summary, the analysis of this dataset not only sheds light on the complexities surrounding well-being indicators but also lays the groundwork for actionable strategies that can potentially transform the lives of individuals in diverse socio-economic contexts.

 ## Visualizations
 - ![Correlation Heatmap](correlation_heatmap.png)